cloud-gov/cg-site/_pages/pages/documentation/21st-century-idea.md

 ---

-The <b>21st Century Integrated Digital Experience Act (IDEA )</b> aims to improve the digital experience for government customers and reinforces existing requirements for federal public websites.
+The <b>21st Century Integrated Digital Experience Act (IDEA)</b> aims to improve the digital experience for government customers and reinforces existing requirements for federal public websites.
 Specifically, the Act requires all executive branch agencies to:

+- modernize their websites,
+- digitize services and forms,
+- accelerate use of e-signatures,
+- improve customer experience, and
+- standardize and transition to centralized shared services.

-All new, public-facing websites and digital services must meet eight specific requirements.
+All new, public-facing websites and digital services must meet eight specific requirements:

 1. **Accessible** - be accessible to individuals with disabilities in accordance with Section 508
-1. **Consistent** - have a consistent appearance
+2. **Consistent** - have a consistent appearance
-1. **Authoritative** - not overlap with or duplicate existing websites
+3. **Authoritative** - not overlap with or duplicate existing websites
-1. **Searchable** - contain a search function
+4. **Searchable** - contain a search function
-1. **Secure** - be provided through a secure connection
+5. **Secure** - be provided through a secure connection
-1. **User-centered** - be designed around user needs with data-driven analysis
+6. **User-centered** - be designed around user needs with data-driven analysis
-1. **Customizable** - provide an option for a more customized digital experience
+7. **Customizable** - provide an option for a more customized digital experience
-1. **Mobile-friendly** - be functional and usable on mobile devices
+8. **Mobile-friendly** - be functional and usable on mobile devices

-To learn more about this law, [check out](https://digital.gov/resources/21st-century-integrated-digital-experience-act/).
+To learn more about this law, check out the [21st Century IDEA resource on Digital.gov](https://digital.gov/resources/21st-century-integrated-digital-experience-act/).